marmelab/react-admin/docs/Menu.md

 ## `<Menu.ResourceItem>`

-The `<Menu.DashboardItem>` component displays a menu item for the list page of a resource, based on the resource name.
+The `<Menu.ResourceItem>` component displays a menu item for the list page of a resource, based on the resource name.

 ```jsx
 import { Menu } from 'react-admin';